Why is the Maya Calendar important?

 Shortly after the Spanish Conquest in the early 1500’s adjustments were made to Mesoamerican timekeeping systems in some (but not all) locations so that these systems could be “frozen” into alignment with the European (then Julian) calendar.
 In the years leading up to 2012 many people began following a fabricated “13 Moon” version of the so-called Mayan system that included contrivances such as “days out of time” or days counted twice for the leap year, which was based on a frozen count that is considerably out-of-synch with traditional Mayan timekeeping practices.
 For further information pertaining to these issues please see John Major Jenkins article titled A Manifesto for Clarity.

 For a concise overview of many key components of Mayan timekeeping can be found at this link: The Mayan Calendar.
-A good date converter can be found here: Mayan Calendar, which part of a site that also provides colorful Mayan wall calendars.
+A good date converter can be found here: Mayan Calendar.
+The Maya Exploration Center that hosts this decoder also provides colorful Mayan wall calendars.
 Information on the Guatemalan Mayan Cholq’ij Calendar as used by contemporary Mayan daykeepers can be found at Saq’Be’, an Organization for Mayan and Indigenous Spiritual Studies.

 Our publication titled Manual for the Soul: A Guide to the Energies of Life, which not only looks at the calendar in depth but also connects it to world history and personal biographies, is available through this website.